heshamahmed-3ddx/google-authz-3ddx/docs/technical-specifications.md

 5. **Quality Assurance**: Add comprehensive testing suite
 6. **Documentation**: Generate API docs and function documentation

-This roadmap will transform the current working OAuth demo into a production-ready enterprise authentication and authorization system that fully meets the 3D Diagnostix requirements.
+This roadmap will transform the current working OAuth demo into a production-ready enterprise authentication and authorization system that fully meets the InsightHub requirements.